Panta rhei - Everything flows

 Photo: Bernard Schultze.
 Rausch der Farbe, exhibition catalog, Museum Ludwig in the Russian Museum St. Petersburg, 2002.

-The artist Schultze no longer composes towards a pre-planned result, in complete contrast to the artist Ursula:
+The artist Schultze no longer composes with a preplanned result in mind, in stark contrast to the artist Ursula:

-Bernard Schultze observes his wife: The wild drawing gestures outline grotesque figures at the beginning. [...]
-And then, as if in a reversal, the impatient leaning over begins [...].
-Piece by piece is painted with great perseverance, and at the end everything fits together, interlocking to form a 'sacred surface', without any subsequent correction.
-This is astonishing.
+Bernard Schultze, observing his wife: At the beginning, the wild, gestural lines outline grotesque figures. […] And then, as if in a reversal, that impatient, bent-over posture begins […].
+With great perseverance, piece by piece is painted to completion, and in the end, everything comes together, interlocking with each other to form the ‘sacred surface,’ without any subsequent corrections.
+That is striking.

-Kuhlmann compares Schultze's admiration with Ovid's description of the wondrous process of material metamorphosis in the Lydian weaver Arachne, who was so talented that one thought she must have been gifted by Athena: 'Not only the finished fabrics, no, to see them become was a pleasure, with such grace she practiced her skill'.
+Kuhlmann compares Schultze’s admiration to Ovid’s description of the wondrous process of material metamorphosis in the Lydian weaver Arachne, who was so gifted that people believed she must have been blessed by Athena: “Not only the finished fabrics, no, even watching her was a pleasure, for she exercised her skill with such grace.”

-A striking detail: Bernard Schultze gave Ursula the nickname Spider shortly after they met and the artist often used it to sign works.
-This anecdote is another example of the close interweaving of panta rhei in the work and shared life of Ursula and Bernard Schultze.
+A striking detail: Bernard Schultze gave Ursula the nickname “Spider” shortly after they met, and the artist often used it to sign her works.
+This anecdote is yet another example of how closely “Panta rhei” was interwoven into work shared life “as a couple” of Ursula and Bernard Schultze.

 Helena Kuhlmann, 'fast wie eine innere Uhr' Die Metamorphose als ontologisches Prinzip in der Kunst Ursulas, in: Ursula Das bin ich.
 So what?, catalogue of the exhibition: Museum Ludwig, Cologne, 18.3 -23.7.2023, edited by Stephan Diederich, Verlag Walter König 2023, p.32.